rjweis/Pulling-Airline-Data-with-SQL/README.md

 </p>

 We can see that there is not there is not a single ID column that exists in all the tables.
 However, we do see that `AIRLINE` is contained in both the airlines table and the flights table.
-Also, `AIRPORT` or `ACODE` from the airports table will likely join to the flights table on `ORIGIN_AIRPORT` and `DESTINATION_AIRPORT`.
+Also, it looks like either `AIRPORT` or `ACODE` from the airports table will join to the flights table on `ORIGIN_AIRPORT` and `DESTINATION_AIRPORT`.
 We can run a simple query to view these columns and see which one we'll need.
 ```SQL
 select distinct a.airport, a.acode, f.origin_airport, f.destination_airport
 from delays.airports as a, delays.flights as f